A Turtle Habitat

 Donations were accepted to help support the students’ cause to restore the creek to a thriving natural habitat and educational resource.
 Ongoing fundraising initiatives of the KLO Eco Club include the making and selling of wooden turtles, which now decorate the school’s sandpit fences and bear the names of each donor.

 Obadia originally chose UBC in the Okanagan because of the smaller campus size and natural surroundings.
-Now, however, he says UBC Okanagan couldn’t have found him a better academic fit.
+Now, however, Obadia says UBC Okanagan couldn’t have been a better academic fit.

 “Coming out of an arts-based high school in Toronto, all my friends were applying to theatre schools,” he says.
 “There was no appeal for me, it wasn’t interesting.
 But I still loved performance, I still loved creating.”

 Obadia is continuing with research in the area of science, nature, and art.
-He recently received a UBC Undergrad Research Award for his new project, Daylighting the Classroom: Eco Art Putting Education Back in Nature’s Hands, and hopes his research will provide an innovative framework for school districts and educators that demonstrates how science, art, and nature can be used to teach children.
+A recent recipient of a UBC Undergrad Research Award for a new project, Daylighting the Classroom: Eco Art Putting Education Back in Nature’s Hands, Obadia hopes this research will provide an innovative framework for school districts and educators that demonstrates how science, art, and nature can be used to teach children.

 Concrete in the Creek was co-sponsored by UBCO’s Theatre26, the Centre for Culture and Technology, the Eco Art Incubator, and the Alternator Centre for Contemporary Art located in the Rotary Centre for the Arts, 421 Cawston Ave., downtown Kelowna.